Apology Not Fucking Accepted

 Part of it could be attributed to the tumultuous night, but another part was a simple unwillingness to confront the day.
 He didn't want to get out of bed, because getting out of bed meant having to talk.
 And having to talk meant having to face what had happened, and, more specifically, what he had said.

 He could recall every word, and the echoes of his furious vituperations washed over him in a hot wave of shame.

-So he was suffused with guilt, a leaden weight in his chest.
+He was suffused with guilt, a leaden weight in his chest.
 But there was still enough anger flickering in the hollow around his heart for him to discount an apology.
-Scott hadn't outright said that he'd blocked the curse-link; but he hadn't continued to deny it, either.
+Scott hadn't outright said that he'd blocked the curse-link; he hadn't continued to deny it, either.

-A warm weight settled on the bed next to him, and the subtle floral fragrance let him know it was Ginny without having to open his eyes.
+A warm weight settled on the bed next to him, and the subtle floral fragrance let him know it was Ginny.
 "Harry?
 Are you awake?" she said quietly.

 That was the question.
-His body said no. His brain knew better, but wanted to say no. "…Yeah."
+His body said no. His brain knew better. "…Yeah."

 She placed a tentative hand on his shoulder.
 "How are you feeling?"